Sent by Sumit Aggarwal-

 "Style-box" investing has become quite popular over the years, and many funds focus specifically on one segment of the market -- small-cap growth, mid-cap value, etc. That's great for big institutions that are required to hold so much of each category.
 But for individual investors, it simply limits your returns.

 Every category goes out of style for periods of time; if your strategy is finding that the best opportunities are in mid-cap growth at a particular point in time, why limit how many of those stocks you can buy?
-A good value is a good value, regardless of what category it comes from
+A good value is a good value, regardless of what category it comes from.

 Principle 6: You don't have to hold stocks for the long term to be a long-term investor